-The Essence Music Festival is one of the biggest parties in New Orleans every year.
-Usually scheduled for the weekend of July 4th, the festival draws huge crowds for both its music and its celebration of African-American culture.
+The Essence Music Festival is one of the biggest celebrations in New Orleans every year.
+Usually scheduled for the weekend of July 4th, the festival draws huge crowds for both its music and its celebration of black culture.
 Essence Fest draws the best of both national and local acts, with a strong representation of both the commercial sounds of rap, hip-hop, R&B, gospel and the local flavor of brass bands, jazz, and blues.

-2013 Artist Line-Up
+2014 Artist Line-Up

 The Essence Music Festival delivers major headline acts every year.
 This year's acts will include:

-Essence Music Festival Empowerment Experience
+The Essence Music Festival Experience